 - To use Airborne, testers need to remember a few key toolset methods and some ruby and RSpec basics.

-- It is compatible with APIs written in Rails (framework for web application development written in Ruby).
+- It is compatible with APIs written in Rails (a framework for web application development written in Ruby).

 - API Tests can be scheduled every minute.

 - It is an automated tool for monitoring and testing APIs.